Merging the categories

 Category selection

-Bucket names can be edited (with the same restrictions as for category names).
-You can also add new buckets and delete unnecessary ones.
+Bucket names can be edited (with the same restrictions as for category names), click on the pencil icon to do so.
+You can also add new buckets by clicking on Add category, and remove unnecessary ones by clicking on the trash can icon.
 Category tiles can be dragged and dropped between buckets.
-If there are at least two categories in one bucket, they will be merged.
-No bucket can be empty, because in the training context you cannot use a category that is not represented by any dataset.
+If there are two or more categories in a bucket, they will be merged.

-Merged categories
+Merging categories

-Merged categories
+Merging categories

 Now remove the empty buckets and (optionally) edit the bucket name.